n6ai/minze/docs/api/minze-element.md

 Base class which can be used to extend from to create custom web components.

-## STATIC
+## READ-ONLY

-::: warning
+::: tip
-Static Properties/Getters/Methods are present on every single component from the start and shouldn't be altered.
+Read-only Properties/Getters/Methods are present on every component class extending MinzeElement.
 :::

 ### version <Badge type="tip" text="^1.2.0" />